What is Print on Demand? (2026 Guide)

 The history of print on demand

-Print on demand has revolutionized various industries by changing how products are created, sold and delivered.
+Print on demand has revolutionized various industries by changing how products are created, sold, and delivered.

 But it’s not as new as you might think.
-The roots of the modern-day print-on-demand industry can arguably be traced back to the1960s, when an inventor called Michael Vasilantone invented a screen printing device that revolutionized screen printing.
-Appropriately named the ‘The Vasilantone,’ it made screen printing incredibly quick — one-of-a-kind designs became simple to produce and sell.
+The roots of the present-day print-on-demand industry can arguably be traced back to the 1960s, when an inventor called Michael Vasilantone invented a screen printing device that revolutionized screen printing.
+Appropriately named the ‘Vasilantone,’ it made screen printing incredibly quick — one-of-a-kind designs became simple to produce and sell.

-Since then, and especially with the advances in digital printing technology, the concept of creating customized printed items has taken the world by storm.
-The print-on-demand model has expanded far beyond screen printing — nowadays POD can be used to design and sell a very wide range of products, including books, clothing, phone cases, home decor, wall art and much more.
+And the print-on-demand model has expanded far beyond screen printing: nowadays POD can be used to design and sell a very wide range of products, including books, clothing, phone cases, home decor, wall art and much more.

-Benefits of the print-on-demand business model
+Benefits of the print on demand business model

 Cost effectiveness

-One of the most significant advantages of POD is its cost-effectiveness.
-Traditional businesses often face high upfront costs associated with product manufacturing and storage.
-However, with POD, you don’t have to invest in a bulk inventory that might not sell, and this significantly reduces the capital required to start and run a business (making it a great model for a side hustle in the process).
+However, with POD, you don’t have to invest in a bulk inventory that might not sell — and this significantly reduces the capital required to start and run a business (making it a great model for a side hustle in the process).

 Simplified inventory management